Hub command-line reference

-The Unity Hub has a command line interface to allow you to access some Hub functionality in a headless mode.
-Note that this feature is still in Preview (experimental).
+The Unity Hub has a command-line interface to allow you to access some Hub functionality in headless mode.

 Before you can use these commands, download and install the Hub.